dibbhatt/kafka-spark-consumer/README.md

 - This Consumer uses **Zookeeper** for storing the latest offset for individual partitions, which will help to recover in case of failure
 - This Consumer has implemented **PID (Proportional , Integral , Derivative )**  based Rate Controller for controlling Back-Pressure
 - This control the rate limiting by altering the **Spark Block Size** rather the number of messages consumed
+- This conusmer can use **Message Interceptor** which help to preprocess kafka messages before writing to Spark Block Manager

 #What is Different from Spark Out of Box Kafka Consumers